Healthdirect Free Australian health advice you can count on.

 How is hypothermia treated?

-• warm their head, neck, chest and groin with blankets or wrapped hot water bottles, or get someone warm to hold them
+• Warm their head, neck, chest and groin with blankets or wrapped hot water bottles, or use body to body contact.

-Don't make them exert themselves.
-Don’t use direct heat (such as hot water).
-Don’t rub them vigorously.
+Don't make them move too much.
+Don't use direct heat (such as hot water or putting them in a hot bath).
+Don't rub their skin vigorously.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.